GetThru/fe_take_home/README.md

 ## Directions

-1. Clone this repo
+1. Clone this repo to your machine.
 2. Create a new _private_ repository under your account on GitHub (or similar service) and push the cloned project there.
 Don't just fork it because then other people can see your solution.
 You'll probably have to remove the existing git remotes in `.git/config` before doing this.
 3. Create a branch other than master that will contain your work.
 4. Do the work described in "The Exercise" section.
 5. Make a pull request of your working branch to master.
 Write a description of your design choices, thoughts, setbacks, etc. in the PR description (template provided).
-6. Email a link to the PR back to me and I'll review it.
+6. Email a link to the PR back to us and we'll review it.

 ## The Exercise